Kilfenora Development

 - A Sustainable Energy Project Group has been formed, and planning is underway to study the village’s energy needs, to help Kilfenora become more fit for the future and reduce costs.

-- A programme of events in Kilfenora was organised for National Heritage Week in 2022 and is underway for 2023.
+- A programme of events in Kilfenora has been organised for National Heritage Week in 2022, 2023 and 2024, with more events than any other village in Clare.

-Alongside these steps, the Community Hall and Burren Centre have also obtained grants to effect improvements.
+Alongside these steps, the Community Hall and Burren Visitor Centre have also obtained grants to effect improvements.

 There is much more to be done.
 Kilfenora, despite its many attractions, remains very much a poor cousin in terms of work to increase economic prospects, tourism etc.